SCHOOL BOARD OPERATING PROTOCOLS

 2. The board will represent the needs and interests of ALL the patrons of our school district and will be a good steward of tax dollars.

 3. The board will lead by example.
 We agree to avoid words and actions that create a negative impression of an individual, the board, or the district.
 While we encourage debate and differing points of view, we will do it with care and respect.

 4. Surprises to the board or the superintendent will be the exception, not the rule.
-We agree to ask the board chair or the superintendent to place an item on the agenda instead of bringing it up unexpectedly at the meeting.
+We agree to ask the board president or the superintendent to place an item on the agenda instead of bringing it up unexpectedly at the meeting.

 5. Communicating with and listening to parents and community members are some of the board's primary responsibilities.
 Providing good information to the public is essential to the operation of the district or staff.
 When a parent or community member expresses a concern or complaint about their child's school program or some operation of the district, board members will listen carefully to the individual, recommend that the person speak directly to the teacher or principal of the school and/or indicate to the individual that they will convey this information to the superintendent.
 The superintendent will contact the individual or will have the responsible party speak to them.
 Board members put themselves in a precarious position when they promise resolution of a situation.